imabhi44/Movie-Recommender-System/README.md

 # Movie-Recommender-System
+This project is a Movie Recommendation System that suggests similar movies based on content-based filtering, using cosine similarity to compare features of movies.
+The system also integrates with the TMDb API to display movie posters, enhancing user experience.
 Name - Abhishek Kumar
 - Project - Movie Recommendation System
 - Skills - Content-based Filtering, Cosine Similarity, API Integration (TMDb), Machine Learning, Data Processing, Data Science, Web Deployment